Are diabetes and kidney failure a big problem?

 In the previous articles, we discussed how significant or problematic diabetic kidney disease and diabetes are or can be.
-And I pointed that the centre of the solution lies on self-care; having as a basis diet and lifestyle changes; and not relying solely on medications.
+And I pointed that the centre of the solution lies in self-care; having as a basic diet and lifestyle changes, and not relying solely on medications.
 Importantly, many people can be treated solely with diet control.

 And it is the ‘not controlling the diet’ the main factor involved in disease appearance, disease progression and potential complications.

 So, a healthier diet and lifestyle can not only help you treat diabetes better and prevent complications but if implemented early in people at risk, can avoid the development of diabetes.